Sudan is the most affected by filling of Ethiopian dam: irrigation minister

 "The filling of the reservoir of Grand Ethiopian Renaissance Dam (GERD) affects the storage in the reservoirs of Roseires and Sennar dams on the Blue Nile," said Abbas before to stress that this makes agreement on the principles of initial filling important.

-The minister further said that the operation of the Roseires Dam which is at 60 km from the border with Ethiopia depends primarily on the operation of the Renaissance Dam at 15 km from the Sudanese border.
+The minister further said that the operation of the Roseires Dam which is at 60 km from the border with Ethiopia depends primarily on the Renaissance Dam at 15 km from the Sudanese border.

 "Sudan is the most affected by the dam," he emphasized.